Friday, June 25, 2010

 The Law of Attraction, as recent writers have labelled it, is not a new idea.
 It's an ancient idea.
 It's an idea that serves as the foundation for a lot of ancient religious writings that are loosely lumped together by scholars under the heading of "Wisdom Literature."
 Wisdom teachings purport to teach people how to recognize the inviolable laws of creation that, if properly observed, can lead to wealth, prosperity, good health, family status, and happiness.

-Not to be outdone, the Gospel of Matthew in the New Testament states in unambiguous terms that if you follow the laws and the prophets in righteousness, "all things will be given to you" (Matthew 6:33).
+The person who wrote the Gospel of Matthew in the New Testament apparently didn't understand Job's diatribe against the Law of Attraction.
+Matthew states in unambiguous terms that if you follow the laws and the prophets in righteousness, "all things will be given to you" (Matthew 6:33).
 In his wrap-up of the Sermon on the Mount, Matthew has Jesus say, "Ask, and it will be given you; search, and you will find; knock, and the door will be opened for you.
 For everyone who asks receives, and everyone who searches finds, and for everyone who knocks, the door will be opened.
 Is there anyone among you who, if your child asks for bread, will give a stone?
 Or if the child asks for a fish, will give a snake?
 If you then, who are evil, know how to give good gifts to your children, how much more will your Father in heaven give good things to those who ask him!"
 (Matthew 7:7-11).

 There you have it in a nutshell.
 All you have to do is ask in the right way, and God will give it to you.
 Not only does God want to give it to you, but God has to give it to you, because the contract law says so.
 The contract law between God and God's people is binding on God.
 So if you righteously obey all the divine contract provisions (as they are stated by your religion's prophets), well, naturally, God is required to hold up his end of the bargain, and give you everything you ask for -- wealth, health, and happiness.